Alta Via 1 Dolomites Hiking Guide

 The Alta Via 1 is a long-distance hiking trail in the Italian Dolomites in Northern Italy, starting at Lago di Braies (Pragser Wildsee) in South Tyrol and ending at the La Pissa bus stop near Belluno.
 This is a very approachable multi-day hike, perfect for people getting acquainted with long-distance trekking and hut to hut hiking.
 It’s also said to be the easiest of the Alta Vie, Dolomites high routes.

-As wild camping is forbidden along the route, you’ll stay in Rifugios (Hütten in German) along the way.
+As wild camping is forbidden along the route, you’ll stay in Rifugios (Rifugi in Italian, Hütten in German) along the way.
 These mountain shelters range from rustic to luxurious.
-No matter where you stay the night, you can expect yummy food, excellent company, and a comfortable place to sleep.
+No matter where you stay the night, you can expect tasty food, excellent company, and a comfortable place to sleep.
 Some of our fondest memories of hiking the Alta Via 1 were the conversations and laughs we shared with fellow hikers inside the rifugi.

 In this guide, we’ll explain exactly how and when you should book rifugios, what itineraries to consider, how to get to the trailhead, and more.
 If you still have questions, send us a DM on Instagram, or contact us here.